ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     - fd - SATA, sd - SCSI/SATA, hd - IDE
     - fda - first SATA drive, hdb - 2nd IDE drive
     - hdb1 - 1st partition on 2nd IDE drive
+- `/dev/rtc` - Real-Time-Clock, represents the hardware clock, often a battery with a quartz crytal oscillator
+    - system clock device is software and often uses the RTC clock when OS boots up
 ### SPECIAL DEVICES
 - /dev/null   - write output to this device to throw it away
 - /dev/zero   - obtain null characters from this device